Trade war's wounded: Companies improvise to dodge cost hikes

 In California's San Joaquin Valley, the CEO of a company that makes precision parts for the biomedical and chip making fields jokes bitterly that he's running "a nonprofit" and might have to cut jobs.

-And east of Detroit, a metal stamping company that supplies the auto industry is losing business to foreign rivals because Trump's steel tariffs have raised metals prices in the United States.
+And west of Detroit, a metal stamping company that supplies the auto industry is losing business to foreign rivals because Trump's steel tariffs have raised metals prices in the United States.

 Trump frequently boasts that the taxes he's imposed on imports - steel and aluminum and nearly half of all goods from China - have showered the U.S. Treasury with newfound revenue.
 "We are right now taking in $billions in Tariffs," he tweeted last month.
 "MAKE AMERICA RICH AGAIN."

-Note: This story has been corrected to show that Plymouth, Michigan, is west of Detroit, not east.